cloud-gov/external-domain-broker/README.md

 ## Pipeline Configuration

-This broker leverages [Concourse](https://concourse-ci.org) for it's deployment automation, but it's not dependent on it.
+This broker leverages [Concourse](https://concourse-ci.org) for its deployment automation, but it's not dependent on it.
 You can find example and live concourse configuration files in [the `ci/` directory](/ci).